From simple snappers for beginners to high-end powerhouses, here are the best compact and point-and-shoot cameras you can buy right now.

 Sensor: 1-inch, 20.1MP | Lens: 24-100mm, f/1.8-2.8 | Monitor: 3.0-inch touchscreen, 1,040,000 dots | Viewfinder: No | Continuous shooting: 20fps (30fps in Raw Burst mode) | Movie: 4K | User level: Beginner/Intermediate

-- Find out more about the Canon PowerShot G7 X Mark III
+Read our in-depth Canon PowerShot G7 X Mark III review.

 5. Panasonic Lumix LX100 II